 SHARE aims to increase the diversity of postgraduate students, by raising research awareness levels and experience to underrepresented groups of students, whose socioeconomic background or other life circumstances may have made it more difficult for them to reach their full educational potential, or to consider postgraduate study and research.

-To learn more about the SHARE internships, visit the School of the Humanities and Social Sciences website.
+To learn more about the SHARE internships, visit the Cambridge ESRC DTP website or the School of the Humanities and Social Sciences website.

 Learn more about life as a postgraduate at Caius on our website.